“We think of it as an extreme privilege to view these animals in their natural habitat!”

 - We never stay with a group of whales for longer than 30 minutes.

-While 100m may seem like a significant distance to put between yourself and an Orca whale, it is amazing how close and large they can seem when you see a six foot tall dorsal fin from a kayak.
+While 200 meters may seem like a significant distance to put between yourself and an Orca whale, it is amazing how close and large they can seem when you see a six-foot tall dorsal fin from a kayak.
 We must also remember that these guidelines have been established using years of research examining the distances at which Orcas have been shown to be negatively impacted.